SalesforceCommerceCloud/pwa-kit/README.md

 # Do that as often as necessary, until you are happy with the changes on
 # the release branch.
 Once you're ready to release do this:

+# Start QA work with the team, get your PR approved by another engineer before releasing the final version to NPM.
 npm run bump-version -- 1.1.0  # Remove the -alpha.x suffix!
+git commit -am "Version 1.1.0" git push # # Circle will release 1.1.0 to NPM

+# Merge your PR

-git commit -am "Version 1.1.0" git checkout master  # Reminder for V2 we use the `v2-master` branch. git merge release-1.1.0 git tag v1.1.0 git push --tags && git push  # Circle will publish to NPM
+git checkout master  # Reminder for V2 we use the `v2-master` branch. git pull git tag v1.1.0
+# Circle is configured to not publish to NPM if the version is already published
+# This command will just push the tag
+git push origin v1.1.0

 # Once done, we need to merge our changes back into develop and prepare for
 # development of the next release.
 Our releases are always planned to be